Microsoft/azure-docs.cs-cz/articles/app-service/containers/tutorial-php-mysql-app.md

 ---
-title: PHP (Laravel) s MySQL v Linuxu – služba Azure App Service | Dokumentace Microsoftu
+title: PHP (Laravel) with MySQL on Linux - Azure App Service | Microsoft Docs
-description: Naučte se zprovoznit aplikaci PHP ve službě Azure App Service v Linuxu s připojením k databázi MySQL v Azure.
-V tomto kurzu se používá Laravel.
+description: Learn how to get a PHP app working in Azure App Service on Linux, with connection to a MySQL database in Azure.
+Laravel is used in the tutorial.
 services: app-service\web
 author: cephalin
 manager: jeconnoc